Antihydrogen: Characteristics

 The CPT theorem of particle physics predicts antihydrogen atoms have many of the characteristics regular hydrogen has; i.e. the same mass, magnetic moment, and atomic state transition frequencies (see atomic spectroscopy).
 For example, excited antihydrogen atoms are expected to glow the same color as regular hydrogen.
 Antihydrogen atoms should be attracted to other matter or antimatter gravitationally with a force of the same magnitude that ordinary hydrogen atoms experience.
 This would not be true if antimatter has negative gravitational mass, which is considered highly unlikely, though not yet empirically disproven (see gravitational interaction of antimatter).
 Recent theoretical framework for negative mass and repulsive gravity (antigravity) between matter and antimatter has been developed, and the theory is compatible with CPT theorem.

 When antihydrogen comes into contact with ordinary matter, its constituents quickly annihilate.
 The positron annihilates with an electron to produce gamma rays.
 The antiproton, on the other hand, is made up of antiquarks that combine with quarks in either neutrons or protons, resulting in high-energy pions, that quickly decay into muons, neutrinos, positrons, and electrons.
 If antihydrogen atoms were suspended in a perfect vacuum, they should survive indefinitely.

 As an anti-element, it is expected to have exactly the same properties as hydrogen.
 For example, antihydrogen would be a gas under standard conditions and combine with antioxygen to form antiwater, 2.

 Production

-The first antihydrogen was produced in 1995 by a team led by Walter Oelert at CERN using a method first proposed by Charles Munger Jr, Stanley Brodsky and Ivan Schmidt Andrade.
+The first antihydrogen was produced in 1995 by a team led by Walter Oelert at CERN using a method first proposed by Charles Munger Jr., Stanley Brodsky and Ivan Schmidt Andrade.

 In the LEAR, antiprotons from an accelerator were shot at xenon clusters, producing electron-positron pairs.
 Antiprotons can capture positrons with probability about ×10^-19, so this method is not suited for substantial production, as calculated.
 Fermilab measured a somewhat different cross section, in agreement with predictions of quantum electrodynamics.
 Both resulted in highly energetic, or hot, anti-atoms, unsuitable for detailed study.

 Subsequently, CERN built the Antiproton Decelerator (AD) to support efforts towards low-energy antihydrogen, for tests of fundamental symmetries.
-The AD will supply several CERN groups.
+The AD supplies several CERN groups.
 CERN expects their facilities will be capable of producing 10 million antiprotons per minute.